 Cargo flights maintain a long tradition in the history of aviation.
 The purpose of the first civil aviation flights was to carry cargo and mail, long before passenger flights.
 Cargo pilots enjoy the privilege of the unconditional freedom that aviation offers and a special relationship with the aircraft they fly without having to worry about passenger needs.

-If you wish to experience cargo flights like never before and feel ready to face all the challenges presented, Olympic Cargo welcomes you.
+If you wish to experience cargo flights like never before and feel ready to face all the challenges presented, Cargo welcomes you.

 For more info please contact the Pilots' Manager.

 Cargo uses the same financial model used by OAV's Charter, Airlines, Executive and Supersonic.
 Olympic Cargo successfully launched this model for the first time ever by a Greek virtual airline and it gives the pilot the chance to be part of the airline's progress through his/her activity.

 Actual aircraft registrations according to the actual fleet of the airline and simulation of actual aircraft purchases or leases

 Booking a specific aircraft according to registration for the purpose of flying